orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 To use a Human task with an external UI, you need to add the Human task to an application account and grant Execute permission to the application.

-**To add the Human task to application account:**
+**To add the Human task to application:**
-1. Go to the application account.
+1. Go to the application.
     1. In the left navigation menu, go to **Access Control** > **Applications**, on your Orkes Conductor cluster.
     2. Select an application that you will be adding your worker to.
 Otherwise, create an application.
 2. Grant Execute, Read, and Update permission to the application.